-The methods by which these networks optimize the use of satellite capacity, and spectrum utilization in a flexible and cost-effective manner are referred to as satellite access schemes.

-Each of the above topologies is associated with an appropriate satellite access scheme.
+Access schemes{1/13} The methods by which VSAT networks optimize the use of satellite capacity, and spectrum utilization in a flexible and cost-effective manner are referred to as satellite access schemes.
+Each topology is associated with an appropriate satellite access scheme.
 Good network efficiency depends very much on the multiple access schemes.
+Examples of Access Schemes discussed in this Module are: SCPC, TDMA, FDMA, DAMA, CDMA